-- management recommendations; - internal and external regulatory framework; - strategies, strategic objectives, strategic policies and plans; - information on the economic environment; - relevant information on how the implementation of strategic decisions of the Bank's management has been implemented; - information and / or performance evaluation reports that monitor the achievement of strategic plans (achieved vs. planned), namely of the strategic indicators; - the results of any independent evaluation or audit on strategic risk.
+- management recommendations; - internal and external regulatory framework; - strategies, strategic objectives, strategic policies and plans; - information on the economic environment; - relevant information on how the implementation of strategic decisions of the Bank's management has been implemented; - information and / or performance assessment reports that monitor the achievement of strategic plans (achieved vs. planned), namely of the strategic indicators; - the results of any independent assessment or audit on strategic risk.

-9.8 Reputational risk
+10.8.
+Reputational risk